bekk/bekk-christmas/post/java/get-started-with-junit-5.md

 post_day: 5
 title: Get started with JUnit 5
 ingress: >-
   JUnit 5 was released two years ago.
-Why are you still running your tests with JUnit 4.12?
-Yeah, I know.
-Me too.
-But let’s change that!
+Are you still running your tests with JUnit 4.12?
+Let’s change that, and get you started with JUnit 5.
 links:
   - title: JUnit 5 User Guide
     url: 'https://junit.org/junit5/docs/current/user-guide/'